TimeTagger classes

 Returns:

-hysteresis voltage value in mV
+Hysteresis voltage value in mV.

 Enables or disables Gaussian normalization of the detection jitter.
 Enabled by default.